MichaelMerchant/carpe-diem-solitaire/README.md

 Based off of https://thezvi.wordpress.com/2015/03/17/carpe-diem-the-optimization-game-level-1/

 # License
 All rights reserved.
-Please contact me if you'd like to use this code
+Please contact Michael Idris Merchant if you'd like to use this code